devonorourke/brucella/annotation_pipeline.md

 ```

 ## Aligning reads
-There are two steps when using the Burrows-Wheeler Aligner (BWA) program: indexing the reference genome, and then performing the alignment itself.
+There are two steps when using the [Burrows-Wheeler Aligner (BWA) program](http://bio-bwa.sourceforge.net/bwa.shtml): indexing the reference genome, and then performing the alignment itself.
 Becuase you only index a single reference, I've put that command into a single slurm-executed shell script; however the alignment program is split between a job submission script and an alignment script.
-I've also created symbolic links within a new parent directory `bwa` to contain the trimmed .fq files.
+I've also created symbolic links within a new parent directory `bwa` to contain the trimmed .fq files. **Note that these sym. links were manually removed following the completion of the script and won't appear in the directory**

 Indexing the reference, *Brucella* sp.
 83-13:
 ```